 2. Dusting Your Floors

-If you have carpeted floors, vacuum them thoroughly–once is probably not enough.
+If you have carpeted floors, vacuum them thoroughly when getting rid of dust and debris–once is probably not enough.
 Do it two or three times if you really want that dust gone.
 If you have a hard surface floor vacuum first, then go over it with a damp mop.
 But be sure not to soak the floor, that might cause damage.